AryanWaghere24/Cybersecurity---One-Topic-a-Day/Day-67-Symmetric-&-Asymmetric-Encryption.md

 ## Why It Matters
 From an attacker's side, cryptography attacks target the weakest link — not usually the algorithm itself (breaking AES-256 directly is computationally infeasible) but the implementation: weak random number generators, short keys, deprecated algorithms (MD5, DES, RC4), key mismanagement, or side-channel attacks that extract keys through timing measurements or power analysis.

+From a defender's side, choosing modern cryptographic algorithms and correct key sizes is the foundation of any security architecture.
+Using deprecated algorithms like MD5 for password hashing (day 15), DES for data encryption, or RSA-1024 for key exchange creates exploitable weaknesses.
+Cryptographic agility — designing systems to swap algorithms when needed — is increasingly important as quantum computing threatens current asymmetric algorithms.